 - Consumer sovereignty within the choice of products is guaranteed.

 - Consumers are entitled to speedy, simple, and cheap relief under the act.

 - The redressal machinery is obtainable within easy reach to the consumers.

-- The authorities under the act are made chargeable for the protection of certain rights. they’re the correct to safety, right to settle on, right to be heard and right to consumer education. this can be statute law and is aimed to be progressive.
+- The authorities under the act are made chargeable for the protection of certain rights. they’re the correct to safety, right to settle on, right to be heard, and right to consumer education. this can be statute law and is aimed to be progressive.

-- The penalties under the Act helps to test arbitrary trade practices in India.
+- The penalties under the Act help to test arbitrary trade practices in India.
 Also, it helps in mutual trust within the consumption of products and services in a very consumption-based economy like India.

 - The Act has proposed provisions for product liability.
 If the merchandise is under defect, then the service provider has got to repay the patron.
 A manufacturer or a service provider should compensate a consumer if the goods/services cause injury or damage to the patron.
-This may well be because of a producing defect or poor service. this enables for compensation to an injured consumer.
+This may well be because of a production defect or poor service. this enables compensation to an injured consumer.